ImNotSatan/RepoManagerDeluxe/README.md

 # RepoManagerDeluxe
-Not to developers:
+Note to developers:
-Why does this code look weird,
+Why does this code look so weird,
 So i accidently deleted the source and had te redecompile it, so reasources are quite odd.